 Short answer: very popular.

-As more businesses automate customer relations, the global CRM market size continues to grow, promising a CAGR of 13.3% from 2022 to 2030.
+As more businesses automate customer relations, the global CRM market size grows, promising a CAGR of 13.3% from 2022 to 2030.
 With this growth comes more employment opportunities in the CRM space.

-For example, on LinkedIn, there are over 29,000 customer relations manager jobs listed within a week.
+For example, LinkedIn has over 29,000 customer relations manager jobs listed within a week.
 Other related roles generate 20,000+ weekly listings as well within the platform.

 These opportunities also exist on other platforms like Indeed where there are 164,000+ diverse CRM roles in the US alone.

 You can filter results by experience level, educational qualifications, and salary estimates.

 What is the Salary of a CRM Experience Manager?